muksiddheswar/Spam-Classifier/README.md

 This is an implementation of the Naive Bayes Classification technique as a Spam Classifier.
 Coded from the scratch in Python.

-_Working further on making this project more generic._
+_Working on making this project more generic._

 ## Version: V02_01
 - Currently in development.